keppla/fumble/Readme.md

      npm install

-This will take a long time.
+This may take a long time.
 Go grab a coffee.

 ## Building the Software

-To build the software, run

-    npm run-script gulp

-to start the watcher.
-The app should be generated to `/dist/index.html`.
+TODO

 # Project Structure

 *Fumble* compiles into a single, self-contained html file.

-The compilation is started via *gulp*, that uses the tasks defined in `gulpfile.js`.
+The compilation is started via *webpack*

 All files relevant for the compilation reside under `/src`: